kokkos/kokkos-core-wiki/docs/source/API/core/parallel-dispatch/ParallelForTag.rst

 Header File: ``<Kokkos_ExecPolicy.hpp>``

-.. _text: ../parallel-dispatch/parallel_for.html
+.. _parallelFor: ../parallel-dispatch/parallel_for.html

-.. |text| replace:: ``parallel_for``
+.. |parallelFor| replace:: :cpp:func:`parallel_for`

-A tag used in team size calculation functions to indicate that the functor for which a team size is being requested is being used in a |text|_
+A tag used in team size calculation functions to indicate that the functor for which a team size is being requested is being used in a |parallelFor|_

 Usage
 -----